DanTCIM/ValAct_RAG/data/md/ASOP_life/asop057_208_statement_nonCFT.md

-# $\square$ <br> ActuARIal Standards BOARD

-Actuarial Standard

-of Practice

-No. 57
+# Actuarial Standard of Practice No. 57

-Statements of Actuarial Opinion Not Based on an

-Asset Adequacy Analysis for Life Insurance, Annuity, or Health Insurance

-Reserves and Related Actuarial Items
+## Statements of Actuarial Opinion Not Based on an Asset Adequacy Analysis for Life Insurance, Annuity, or Health Insurance Reserves and Related Actuarial Items

-Developed by the Actuarial Compliance Guideline No. 4 Task Force of the

-Life Committee of the

-Actuarial Standards Board
+Developed by the Actuarial Compliance Guideline No. 4 Task Force of the Life Committee of the Actuarial Standards Board

-Adopted by the

-Actuarial Standards Board
+Adopted by the Actuarial Standards Board

 January 2023